lisp-mirror/eql5-android/examples/tic-tac-toe/README-ANDROID.md

 There is only one drawback here: we can't use reader macros containing EQL5 code (except for Qt enums); see e.g. file `lisp/qml-lisp.lisp`, which has them removed, compared to the desktop version (see EQL5 QML examples).

-If you need to recompile the Lisp code, remember to do `touch tmp/main.o`, in order to force `make` to link your newly compiled Lisp library.

-Remember to run `2-install-lib.sh` after recompiling.